 In normal conditions, when marine organisms die, only bones, shells, and other hard parts are preserved as fossils.
 The soft-bodied creatures at Mistaken Point lived millions of years before animals developed skeletons, but the imprints of their soft tissues were preserved in place on the muddy sea floor when they were suddenly buried by repeated volcanic ash-falls.
 The volcanic ash layers contain zircon, which makes it possible for geologists to accurately date the different fossil layers.
 Fossils of similar age are found in Russia and Australia, but the variety found at Mistaken Point make the site unique.

 Mistaken Point Ecological Reserve is in the Eastern Hyper-oceanic Barrens ecoregion (862 KB).
-Visitors to this Reserve should be prepared for cool, foggy or wet weather, a 45-minute hike (one-way) over rolling ground, and a refreshing and rewarding experience.
-In order to visit the fossil beds, visitors must be accompanied by an official tour guide.
-Guided tour schedules and information are available at the Interpretive Centre in Portugal Cove South.
-Please avoid walking on loose rocks or gravel near the fossil beds as this will damage the fossils.
+Visitors to this Reserve should be prepared for cool, foggy or wet weather, a 30-minute hike (one-way) over rolling ground, and a refreshing and rewarding experience.
+The hike is rated as moderate difficulty and the tour destination is a vantage point above one of the fossil surfaces.
+For more information please contact the Reserve Interpreters at the number below.
+In order to view the fossils, visitors must be accompanied by an official tour guide.
+Guided tour schedules and information are available at the Edge of Avalon Interpretive Centre in Portugal Cove South.
+Please avoid walking on loose rocks or gravel near the fossil beds as this can dislodge rocks that damage the fossils.

 Mistaken Point Ecological Reserve was established as a Provisional Reserve in 1984 and received permanent designation in 1987.
-An extension to the west was added as an Emergency Ecological Reserve in 2003 and again in 2007 to encompass newly discovered fossils.
+An extension to the west was first added as an Emergency Ecological Reserve in 2003 to encompass newly discovered fossils.
 In 2009 Mistaken Point Ecological Reserve was expanded to permanently protect the new fossil sites.

-For general information about Mistaken Point Ecological Reserve or any of the other sites comprising the Province's protected areas system, please contact
+For general information about Mistaken Point Ecological Reserve or any of the other sites in the Province's protected areas system, please contact

 Adobe® Acrobat® Reader software can be used for viewing PDF documents.
 Download Acrobat® Reader for free